conan-io/docs/reference/conanfile/tools/cmake/cmakedeps.rst

             ...

 This recipe defines several properties.
-For example the ``cmake_find_mode`` property is set to ``both`` so that module and config files are generated for Zlib but maybe we need to alter this behaviour and just generate config files.
+For example the ``cmake_find_mode`` property is set to ``both``.
+That means that module and config files are generated for Zlib.
+Maybe we need to alter this behaviour and just generate config files.
 You could do that in the compressor recipe using the ``CMakeDeps.set_property()`` method: